 - Both treatments accept HSA and FSA, which could be covered by dental insurance, so always check with your plan.

-- Although Smile Direct is branded as an at-home kit, you can go for physical appointments at your local SmileShop, where you will be seen by a trained professional.
+- Although Smile Direct is branded as an at-home kit, you can go for physical appointments at your local SmileShop, where a trained professional will see you.

 When it comes to Smile Direct vs. Invisalign, they both have incredible benefits, and both provide you with clear trays for discretion.
 Invisalign takes longer and is more expensive but produces more accurate results and can treat intermediate misalignment.
-Smile Direct is cost-effective, and they give you an option to pay the total amount or monthly installments, which is a big plus.
+Smile Direct is cost-effective, allowing you to pay the total amount or monthly installments, which is a big plus.

 However, due to them not having buttons to secure them into place, they tend to have more complications when compared to Invisalign.

-In the end, it comes down to your personal preference and your budget.
-However, whatever treatment you decide to go with, you will see some fantastic results.
+Ultimately, it comes down to your personal preference and budget.
+However, whatever treatment you choose, you will see some fantastic results.